-From an operational perspective, each of the existing portfolio businesses are witnessing strong demand for their products, as evidenced by four consecutive quarters of record sales levels.
-Demand levels for the remainder of 2022 are expected to remain strong.
+From an operational perspective, each of the existing portfolio businesses are witnessing strong demand for their products, as evidenced by five consecutive quarters of record sales levels.
+Demand levels for the remainder of 2022 and into 2023 are expected to remain strong.
 Though inflationary pressure has resulted in cost increases, each of the businesses have worked to manage the impact on margins of these inflation-induced cost increases by improving efficiency in their operations and increasing pricing to their customers.
 These efforts are ongoing and each of the businesses remain focused on continuing to enhance margins through controlling costs and increasing pricing in order to optimize operations in the face of ongoing inflation.
+In addition, Decisive's diversified portfolio faces industries that should leave the overall business well positioned in the event that current expectations of a recession unfold.

+The Company has been focused on increasing production capacity and improving operational efficiency in its businesses.
+In the first nine months of 2022, \$1.5 million of manufacturing equipment was purchased in addition to the \$1.5 million purchased through 2021.
 Additional productivity and automation initiatives are also being explored to increase production capacity and improve operational efficiency in order to meet the expected future demand levels of the Group's customers and capitalize on future market expansion opportunities.
 Further commentary surrounding the outlook for each of the businesses in the Group is provided in the MD&A under the headings "Finished Product Segment Industry Trends and Outlook" and "Component Manufacturing Segment Industry Trends and Outlook".

-Based on operating results to date in 2022, and management's assessment of Decisive's improving prospects, the Company increased its monthly dividend to \$0.03 per share in May 2022.
+Based on operating results in 2022, and management's assessment of Decisive's improving prospects, the Company increased its monthly dividend to \$0.03 per share in May 2022.
 This increase returned the Corporation's dividend to pre-pandemic levels and is consistent with Decisive's objective of providing shareholders with long-term, sustainable, and growing dividends.

+Decisive has strengthened its balance sheet and increased its financial flexibility through the renewal, extension and upsize of its credit facilities, as well as the equity raised through the private placement completed in September 2022.
 The recent volatility in financial markets, may constrain capital availability and impact the cost of available capital in the near-term.
 However, management believes that the balance sheet strength and flexibility gained over the last year as well as ongoing investor interest in the Company's story of growth and yield has the Company well positioned to take advantage of potential opportunities for further growth, both through organic growth as well as further acquisitions, as they arise.